thanhtutzaw/gmail-notification-sound-setting/README.md

 Sound Setting like Gmail Deskop

 [*Todo*]
-- [ ] sound choose with dropdown
+- [ ] choose noti sound with dropdown
-- [ ] shoul play sound agian when clicked in dropdown even selected
+- [ ] should play sound agian when clicked in dropdown (even selected)